FFTAI/rocs_client_py/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RoCS's documentation!
+Welcome to the documentation of the RoCS Python SDK!
 ================================

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: Contents:

-   rocs_client
    rocs_client.robot
    rocs_client.common